Sinio-Manoka/tsunami_lab/doc/sphinx/input/Finite Volume Discretization.rst

 After experimenting with different sets of initial water heights :math:`h_l` and particle velocities :math:`u_l` . we observed that the primary variable affecting wave velocities is the initial height.
 Both  :math:`u_l` and :math:`h_l` exert an influence on momentum.
 Specifically, as :math:`h_l`and :math:`u_l` increase in magnitude, the momentum also increases, leading to higher middle state heights.
 However, the changes in particle velocities do not affect the wave speed; only the initial height has an impact on both :math:`\lambda_{1}` and :math:`\lambda_{2}`.
-This relationship becomes evident through our Geogebra calculations, which demonstrate that only :math:`h_l` affect the wave speed.
+This relationship becomes evident through our calculations, which demonstrate that only :math:`h_l` affect the wave speed.
 This connection is further illuminated by the following equations.

 .. math::